-Heck, they wouldn't even be the first DC sports team to do so.
+But when WFT does reveal its new moniker, it won't be the first professional sports team to do so without changing locations.
+Heck, they wouldn't even be the first D.C. sports team to do so.

 1997: Washington Bullets --> Washington Wizards

-Bullets/Wizards owner Abe Pollin decided to change his team's name in 1995 after his team's name had become associated with violent overtones and the rising crime in Washington DC at the time.
+Bullets/Wizards owner Abe Pollin decided to change his team's name in 1995 after the name had become associated with violent overtones amidst rising crime in Washington D.C. at the time.

 Pollin held a contest for fans to vote on the team's new name.
 The options were Wizards, Express, Stallions, Sea Dogs and Dragons.
 Wizards eventually won out and the rest is history.